The Aspiring Teacher Grants aim to promote teaching as a career path for high achieving secondary students.

 Unfortunately you are not eligible - tertiary study must commence in the semester immediately following completion of year 12.

 I have not yet submitted my application for entry into university for next year.
 Can I still apply?

 Yes, however you will need to provide the required document as soon as possible.
 Evidence of your applying for HEI entry is required in the assessment process.

 Yes.
-Send in your application form with all the required documentation, then forward evidence of your OP as soon as you receive it.
-The application includes an authorisation form that you need to sign that authorises the department to obtain your OP from the Queensland Studies Authority.
+Submit your online application form with all the required documentation, then forward evidence of your OP as soon as you receive it.
+The application process includes an authorisation form that you need to sign to enable the department to obtain your OP result from the Curriculum and Assessment Authority.

 Yes, however your IB result will need to translate to the equivalent of OP 1 to 5.

 At the time of submitting my application, I have not yet been offered a placement in a preservice/initial teacher education course, nor have I enrolled in subjects.
 Am I still able to apply?